HL7/carin-rtpbc/input/pages/index.md

 **Relationship to the NCPDP provider-focused RTPBC transactions**

 This initial release of the consumer RTPBC profile seeks to include the coverage and cost information that's the most useful and meaningful to patients.
 As a result, certain content in the provider-centric NCPDP RTPBC standard is not included here.
 Additional content could potentially be added in a later effort.
-(See <a href="consumer_vs_provider_rtpbc.html">Consumer vs provider RTPBC</a> for content comparison.)
+(See <a href="consumer_vs_provider_rtpbc.html">Consumer vs provider RTPBC</a> for a content comparison.)

 **Related information flows outside of consumer RTPBC**